okello-eric-denis/okello-eric-denis/README.md

 - **Bachelor's Degree in Computer Engineering** from Busitema University

 ### 🎯 Current Goals:
-- Learning more about software development and other technical skills
+- Learning more about software development.
 - Expanding expertise in Robotic Process Automation (RPA) and Automation
 - Developing embedded systems solutions for robotics